BLCM/bl3mods/Apocalyptech/README.md

   or disable it prematurely.
 Currently completely untested, so watch out.
   Will almost certainly interfere with future events, if you happen to run 'em while they're active.
+- `maliwan_charge_time.txt` - Improves the charge time of all Maliwan weapons except for Starkiller, Atomizers, and Melters, whose mechanism I haven't figured out how to tweak yet.
+Pistols and SMGs get a 50% improvement, shotguns get 60%, and snipers will all be instant-fire.

 ## Failed Attempts